wpdas/chain-db/readme.md

 Use this server to test ChainDB while testing your application or while creating a new Client.

-**Chain DB Test Server:** https://gull-dominant-mistakenly.ngrok-free.app
+**Chain DB Test Server:** https://gull-dominant-mistakenly.ngrok-free.app.
+This server may not be always available.

 **Rust using `chain-db-rs`:**